lg08/dino/README.md

 ## 🦕 Generated D<small>INO</small>s

 This section lists datasets that we used as our model datasets as we attempt to reproduce baseline results.
+Our new generated datasets are available in the codebase.

 | Dataset | Description | Link |
 | :------ | :---------- | :--- |